2525 Correa Rd., HIG#214

 Honolulu, HI 96822

-Eileen earned her PhD in Marine Biology at UH Mānoa, with dissertation research examining anthropogenic impacts on diet specialization in herbivorous reef fishes at a range of spatial scales using a diversity of tools spanning metabarcoding to meta-analysis.
-She also developed a series of projects assessing land-based pollutants in commonly consumed reef fishes in Hawaiʻi.
-As a postdoctoral researcher at the Hawaiʻi Institute of Marine Biology she continued this research in the Marshall Islands and worked with NOAA to develop stressor thresholds to inform coral reef management.
+Eileen earned her PhD in marine biology at UH Mānoa, with dissertation research examining anthropogenic impacts on diet specialization in herbivorous reef fishes at a range of spatial scales using a variety of tools spanning metabarcoding to meta-analysis.
+She also developed a series of projects assessing land-based contaminants in commonly consumed reef fishes in Hawaiʻi.
+As a postdoctoral researcher at the Hawaiʻi Institute of Marine Biology, she continued this research in the Marshall Islands and worked with NOAA to develop stressor thresholds to inform coral reef management.
+Most recently she was an ocean and coastal ecosystem specialist for Hawaiʻi Sea Grant.